planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 **Step 2 -- Appearance** Dana thinks it would be fun to play a sardonic H.R.
 Mencken type with a sword cane.
 She decides on a thin, well-dressed mature gentleman.
 Maybe suffering from an old leg injury?
 She writes *"A crisply-attired gentleman with a telling limp in his right leg."*

 **Step 3** **-- Attributes:** Dana decides to go with the array to keep things simple.
-She rolls "*Gambler*" as his CONCEPT, spices it up as *"Itinerant Gambler,"* and gives it 5D.
-She sees him as difficult to deal with, so she chooses "*Competition*" as his MOTIVE at 4D, and "*Curmudgeon*" as his NATURE at 3D.
-The low 2D goes in POISE to reflect his "*old leg injury*" -- he is not as agile as he was before the accident.
-The other 3D goes in FRAME as he is "*svelte but wiry."* His Mettle is nine; four from MOTIVE and five from his highest Attribute.
+She rolls “Gambler” as his CONCEPT, spices it up as “Itinerant Gambler,” and gives it the mandatory 6D.
+She sees him as difficult to deal with, so she chooses “Competition” as his MOTIVE at 4D, and “Curmudgeon” as his NATURE at 5D, reflecting his sharp tongue and fencer’s bravado.
+The low 2D goes in POISE to reflect his “old fencing injury” to the leg – he is not as agile as he was.
+The other 3D goes in FRAME as he is “svelte but wiry.”
 She pauses for a second; Viktor honestly seems like a bit of a jerk, but also a lot of fun to play.

 Armed with these details, she goes back to the Name step.
 She picks the last name "Alkaev" from a search of Russian family names.

-**Step 4 -- Backstories**: His highest Attribute (CONCEPT) is 5D, so he has up to five Backstories.
-Going right to his tragic past, he gets *Master Fencer who Lost his Dream after a Leg Injury.* Next, she gives him *Struggling Baltimorean Bachelor (English)*, which fits in well with the setting.
-She also gives him *Raised by Russian Immigrants (Russian)* as his origin, which makes him conversant in the language.
-It may also be useful for cooking if it comes up!
-This leaves two Backstories she can reveal later.
+**Step 4 -- Mettle**: is 6 because his CONCEPT is 6.

+**Step 5 -- Resources:** Dana’s Guide assigns 2 (Struggling) for Credit based on Viktor’s situation.
+Dana isn’t sure yet what his Signature gear should be, but for now he tends to wear a finely Tailored Burgundy Suit, which is fairly distinctive.
+He carries an elegant sword cane, which is light enough not to be a burden, and no armor.

+Less iconic items she places on the blank back of his sheet.
+She notes that he lives in a modest apartment well within his means, carries a pocketknife, a pocket watch & fob, and a deck of cards.
+None of this gear is a great burden to carry, so no worries about encumbrance.

-**Step 5 -- Resources:** Dana's Guide assigns 2 (Struggling) for Credit based on Viktor's situation.
-Dana decides he usually wears a *brown suit* and lives in a *modest apartment*.
-He carries an *elegant sword cane*, a *pocket knife*, a *pocket watch & fob*, and a *deck of cards*.
-He has two contacts for now: "Oleg" as someone he owes money to, and "Samuelson" as an old fencing rival.
-In keeping with his personality, these are somewhat hostile relationships, but this is fine: Oleg may help Viktor just to finally get his money back, and Samuelson out of a sense of professional guilt.
-She can work out his other Resources as needed.
+For Contacts and Languages, he speaks Russian from cooking with his mom at home and has two contacts for now: Oleg – whom he owes money to, and Samuelson – an old fencing rival.
+In keeping with his personality, these are somewhat hostile relationships, but this is fine: Oleg may help Viktor just to finally get his money back, and Samuelson out of a lingering esprit du corps with the fencing world.
+She can work out his other Resources as needed during play.

 <center>
 <strong>EXAMPLE CHARACTER</strong>